SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Additional Implementation Details

+Given a patch $\vp^p$, we collect the rendered hierarchical features from $\hat{\mH}$ at each pixel, forming a set of feature vectors ${\vh^p}$.
+The mean feature of the patch is then defined as $\bar{\vh}^p$.
+We define the contrastive hierarchical feature loss at the minimum unit, on a pixel $t$ with feature $\vh^p_t \in {\vh^p}$, as:

+where $\tau$ is the temperature of the contrastive loss, and $p, r, q$ are indices of patches.
+Subsequently, the hierarchical feature loss~\cite{ying2024omniseg3d} can be written as:

+where $\lambda^{d-1}$ is a hyperparameter, $\mathcal{R}^p_d$ denotes the index set of patches at hierarchy level $d$ of patch $p$, and $r \in \mathcal{R}_{d}^p$ refers to a patch at level $d$.
+The maximum loss at level $d$ ensures that the contrastive loss between the pixel feature $t$ and patches with higher correlation (lower $d$) is always smaller than for patches with lower correlation:

+\paragraph{Additional Technical Details.} We use the SAM ViT-H model~\cite{kirillov2023sam} to generate 2D masks from the input images and then extract language features for each instance mask using the OpenCLIP ViT-B/16 model following~\cite{qin2024langsplat}.
+The training process is divided into three stages.
+In the first stage, we train the Scaffold-GS~\cite{lu2024scaffold} with instance and hierarchical feature attributes for 30k iterations.
+In the second stage, we freeze the geometry and multi-granularity features network from stage one and train only the \acrshort{superg} clustering network for another 30k iterations.
+Finally, in the last stage, we freeze all other parameters and optimize the language features for each SuperG for 10k iterations.
+The embedding dimensions for $\vf^g$ and $\vf^s$ are set to 32~\cite{lu2024scaffold}, while instance and hierarchical features are 16-dimensional~\cite{ying2024omniseg3d}.
+For optimization, we use the Adam~\cite{KingBa15} optimizer for the MLPs with an initial learning rate of 0.01 and an exponential annealing schedule of 0.001 as in~\cite {fridovich2022plenoxels}.

-\paragraph{OpenGaussian Implementation.} OpenGaussian~\cite{wu2024opengaussian} assigns language features to instance-level Gaussian Splatting, enabling direct language queries on 3D point clouds.
-However, this approach does not address 2D segmentation, making it less straightforward for 2D pixel-level semantic segmentation tasks on ScanNet.
-To still ensure a fair comparison, we first identify category-relevant 3D Gaussians by iterating over all text prompts to predict language feature maps for open-vocabulary semantic segmentation.
+\paragraph{OpenGaussian Implementation.} OpenGaussian~\cite{wu2024opengaussian} assigns language features to instance-level Gaussians, enabling direct language queries on 3D point clouds.
+However, this approach does not natively support 2D pixel-level semantic segmentation, making direct evaluation on ScanNet more challenging.
+To enable a fair comparison, we first identify category-relevant 3D Gaussians by iterating over all text prompts to predict language feature maps for open-vocabulary semantic segmentation.
 For each instance-level Gaussian cluster, we determine the corresponding text prompt ID and store these IDs in a label map, which is then used to generate the final semantic segmentation.
-By following this approach, occlusions at the instance-level Gaussian are not explicitly handled, leading to the occlusion artifacts observed in \figureautorefname~\ref{fig:scannet_qualitative}.
+By following this approach, occlusions at the instance-level Gaussians are not explicitly handled, leading to the occlusion artifacts observed in \figureautorefname~\ref{fig:scannet_qualitative}.